Logarithmic Comparison with smooth boundary divisor in Mixed Hodge Modules: Pushforward functor

 \begin{lemma} Notations as above, we can get the Kashiwara-Malgrange filtration $V^{H}_\bullet$ on $i_+\mathcal{M}$ from $\mathbf{V}^D_\bullet$ on $\mathcal{M}$ by:

 For $a \geq 0$, we can get it inductively by

 If we further have that

-is an isomorphism for every component $D_i$, in particular when $\mathcal{M}=\mathcal{M}[*D]$, we have (\ref{E:a<0 induced KM-filtration}) still holds when $a=0$. \end{lemma} \begin{proof} The proof is similar to the proof in \cite[Theorem 11.3.1]{SS16}.
-However, since our settings are a little bit different, we spell out the details here.
+is an isomorphism for every component $D_i$, in particular when $\mathcal{M}=\mathcal{M}[*D]$, we have (\ref{E:a<0 induced KM-filtration}) still holds when $a=0$. \end{lemma} \begin{proof} The proof is similar to the proof in \cite[Theorem 11.3.2]{SS16}.
+However, since our settings are a little bit more general, we spell out the details here.

 We need to check the filtration we defined above satisfies the Condition (1), (2), (3) in Definition \ref{D:KM-filtration on H}.
 We only check the case with the extra condition here.
 The other case follows similarly.